tueimage/essential-skills/linux-essentials.md

 If you are using Linux on your own PC you can use the graphical user interface, which has the windows, text fields, and application windows that you are used to.
 However, mostly when using Linux, you will interact with Linux using a Terminal: a text-based interface on which you can type commands.
 When using a remote server, you will have no choice but to use the Terminal.

+This chapter has no explicit exercises, as it works best as a tutorial: just follow along the instructions in the text.

-In this chapter, we will assume you work with a Terminal application to interact with a Linux machine.
-If you use your own PC with Linux, you can start the Terminal application, skip the next section.
+We will assume you work with a Terminal application to interact with a Linux machine.
+If you use your own PC with Linux, you can start the Terminal application and skip the next section.
 If you are going to use a Linux server, you will need the steps in the following section to connect to the server first.